vchychuzhko/vch-blog/post/web/novalidate.md

 <button formnovalidate>Submit</button>
 ```

-It also makes browser not trigger the validation.
+It also tells browser to not trigger the validation.